 These are some of the things an appraiser will look out for during the valuation:

 Location of the house

 The location is often a factor that has a high influence on the value of the house.
 Is a house in the centre of Amsterdam or is it in Groningen?
 That will make a big difference in the property valuation.
-In order to arrive at a value, an appraiser will look for as many comparable homes as possible in the immediate vicinity of the property to be appraised.
+To arrive at a value, an appraiser will look for as many comparable homes as possible near the property to be appraised.
 So an appraiser will never compare a house in Amsterdam with a house in Groningen.

 Total plot area

 An appraiser will get the size of the plot from the land registry (in Dutch: Kadaster).
 Usually, a property consists of 1 plot, but that does not have to be the case.
 It is also possible that one or more extra plots belong to the house that was bought later.
 The larger the total plot with a house, the more value it has.
 With flats, a plot does not apply.
 Only the size of the garden if there is one (e.g. in the case of ground-floor flats).